mne-tools/mne-python/doc/changes/devel.rst

 Enhancements
 ~~~~~~~~~~~~
 - Speed up export to .edf in :func:`mne.export.export_raw` by using ``edfio`` instead of ``EDFlib-Python`` (:gh:`12218` by :newcontrib:`Florian Hofer`)
-- We added typpe hints for the return values of :func:`mne.read_evokeds` and :func:`mne.io.read_raw`.
+- We added type hints for the return values of :func:`mne.read_evokeds` and :func:`mne.io.read_raw`.
 Development environments like VS Code or PyCharm will now provide more help when using these functions in your code. (:gh:`12250` by `Richard Höchenberger`_ and `Eric Larson`_)

 Bugs
 ~~~~